niondir/iot-dashboard/README.md

 Free Dashboard for your Data

 A generic dashboard application based on JavaScript, HTML and CSS that runs in modern browsers.
-Allows to arrange and configure widgets.
+Allows to arrange and configure widgets to display data from any datasource.
-A Plugin API will allow easy widget and custom datasource development to keep the dashboard as extensible as possible.
+A Plugin API that allows easy widget and datasource development to keep the dashboard as extensible as possible.

+Can be used as free alternative to [geckoboard](https://www.geckoboard.com), [kibana](https://www.elastic.co/products/kibana), or [freeboard](https://freeboard.io/).
+And of course for all other IoT, M2M, Industry 4.0, BigData, whatever dashboards you have to pay for out there.

+---

 **Not Done Yet**
-This Project is still in Development and can not be used.
+This Project is still in Development and can not be used for production.
 Subscribe to get updates.

 The **latest stable version** is on the `master` branch.
 The **latest development snapshot** is on the `dev` branch.